rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-23-const-if-match.md

 their arguments.

-The looping constructs, `while`, `for`, and `loop` are also forbidden and will be be [feature-gated separately][52000].
-As you have see above, loops can be emulated with recursion as a temporary measure.
+The looping constructs, `while`, `for`, and `loop` are also forbidden and will be [feature-gated separately][52000].
+As you have seen above, loops can be emulated with recursion as a temporary measure.
 However, the non-recursive version will usually be more efficient since rust does not (to my knowledge) do tail call optimization.